Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification: Security analysis

 \subsection{IID limit}

 First consider an ideal i.i.d.\ scenario with unlimited bandwidth.
 As explained above, we assume that the source emits a Gaussian state of light that is symmetric in phase space.
 In the i.i.d.\ limit this corresponds to a source of thermal light.
-We therefore assume a thermal source emitting $n$ mean photons per mode.
+We therefore assume a thermal source characterized by a mean photon number per mode of $n$.
 Each mode is measured independently by homodyne detection.
+In other words, our security analysis holds under the assumption that a potential eavesdropper performs a collective Gaussian attack that preserves the above symmetry in the phase space.

-For a thermal state the first moments of the field quadratures vanish, and the covariance matrix (CM) is
+For a thermal state $\rho$, the first moments of the field quadratures vanish, and the covariance matrix (CM) is